shekup/springbootdemo/README.md

 In IntelliJ, Spring boot application can be easily created using:
 File -> New Project -> Spring Initializr and using default options.
 The created project has structure, Application class, pom.xml, etc.
-More dependencies can be added later, such as: Jackson for parsing, H2 for in-memory database, data-jpa for managing entities,
+More dependencies can be added later, such as: Jackson for parsing, H2 for in-memory database, data-jpa for managing entities.

+To package and run the application commands are simple -
+1. Download the source code.
+2. Install maven on your local machine.
+On CMD check "mvn -v" to confirm maven is installed.
+3. Go to the path ..\springbootdemo
+4. run command mvnw clean package (This command will create the package)
+5. run command mvnw spring-boot:run (This command will run the application)
+6. Go to browser and test - http://localhost:8080/